-When the user's final solution is provided to the system, quality assessment is triggered to determine the 'real' quality of the system-generated solution, by analyzing the differences between the system's proposed solution and the final solution.
+When the user's final solution is provided to the system, quality assessment is triggered to determine the "real" quality of the system-generated solution, by analyzing the differences between the system's proposed solution and the final solution.
 Quality assessment provides a result in qualitative terms: low quality, medium quality, or high quality.

 Given the system's initial confidence assessment and the final quality assessment, the introspective reasoner fires learning mechanisms when there is a mismatch between the two.
 There are two main types of possible mismatches.
-When the confidence was high but the quality is demonstrated to be low, the reasoning failure points to the retrieval stage, because the confidence of a solution has a strong relationship with the coverage of the retrieved cases (Cheetham 2000).
+When the confidence was high but the actual quality is low, the conflict points to a failure at the retrieval stage, because the confidence of a solution has a strong relationship with the coverage of the retrieved cases (Cheetham, 2000).

-On the other hand, when the confidence was low but the quality is demonstrated to be high, the unexpectedness of success may be either due to low coverage from cases (none of the system's cases appeared highly relevant) or due to bad ranking of the retrieved cases (the most relevant cases were not considered, due to a failure of the ranking polices to identify them).
-When the mismatch between the confidence and the quality assessments is small (i.e. high versus medium, medium versus high, medium versus low, and low versus medium) it may suggest a failure in the adaptation stage.
+On the other hand, when the confidence was low but the quality is demonstrated to be high, the unexpected success may be due either to low coverage from cases (none of the system's cases appeared highly relevant) or to bad ranking of the retrieved cases (the most relevant cases were not considered, due to a failure of the ranking polices to identify them).
+When the mismatch between the confidence and the quality assessments is small (i.e., high versus medium, medium versus high, medium versus low, and low versus medium) it may suggest a failure in the adaptation stage.